 Charles Darwin’s research and groundbreaking book On the Origin of Species showed us that it is not the smartest or strongest that survive, it is those that can best adapt to challenging environments.
 What doesn’t kill us really does make us stronger!

-Darwin’s conclusions and Dr. Saltzman’s new book Dancing with Darwin are based on hormesis, beneficial natural responses to appropriate physical or environmental challenges – think ice bath and sauna!
-Health is the ability to adapt to all kinds of different challenges.
+Darwin’s conclusions and Dr. Saltzman’s new book Dancing with Darwin are based on hormesis, beneficial natural responses to appropriate physical or environmental challenges.
+Think ice bath and sauna!

 It’s crucial to address foundational needs, injuries, pain states, and other health factors before turning attention to challenge therapies.